InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/introducing-metrics-in-innersource.md

 * There is potential conflict in reconciling metrics on team effectiveness or productivity if teams within the organization have different versions of them.
 * Some organizations in some countries may face extra complexity when introducing metrics as the countries may not allow tracking individuals.
 * There might be a learning curve in the discussion about metrics.
 And perhaps the tools do not support the InnerSource metrics we are looking for.

+In favour:
+* Management needs to understand how InnerSource is impacting development.
+Metrics allow for accurate visualizations.
+* There are several industry standards for monitoring the software development process (DORA, CHAOSS, ...).
+* There are many tools providing metrics for monitoring the software development process and the software product.

 ## Solution